Deathraymind/StemLabMK2/Documentation/Services/PXE/PXE Server.md

 # Installation Guide for FOG Server on Debian Server

-This guide will walk you through the installation process of setting up a FOG Server on an Ubuntu Server.
+This guide will walk you through the installation process of setting up a FOG Server on an Debian Server.
 FOG is an open-source cloning/imaging solution used for managing and deploying computer systems.
 Follow these steps carefully to ensure a successful installation.

 ## Before You Begin:

-- Ensure that you have a fresh Ubuntu Server installation.
+- Ensure that you have a fresh Debian Server installation.
 - Take a snapshot or backup of your virtual machine to ensure you can revert in case of issues.

 ## Step 1: Update Your System